I never thought I’d jump on board the freezer meal prep train, but here we are!

 *Makes 4 servings

-Equipment: a pan, cutting board, a good knife, Souper Cubes or oven-friendly containers.
+Equipment: a pan, cutting board, a good knife, Souper Cubes, or oven-friendly containers.

 Ingredients